janmayer/talks/cloudless-testing-serverless-applications/talk.md

 ---

-### Code for Production
+### Building for Production

 - It should run in Production <!-- (The only thing everyone can agree on the only   thing anyone can agree on),  all tests is just to support this -->
-  - no `if $test`
+  - No `if $test`
-  - no changes to code to make it "testable"
+  - No changes to code to make it "testable"
-- should also run on
+- Should also run on
-  - several other stages
+  - Several other stages
   - Continuous Integration pipelines <!-- probably many PR in parallel -->
-  - locally for developers <!-- and do so fast! -->
+  - Locally for developers <!-- and do so fast! -->

 <!--
 - The only thing everyone can agree on the only thing anyone can agree on)